Guidelines for the Use of Psychometric Assessments with People with Disabilities (UK Edition)

-Prospective employers must look proactively at job requirements and the effect on disabled people.
+Prospective employers must look proactively at job requirements and the effect on people with disabilities.
 An employer also needs to understand the particular disability’s effect on a person’s normal day to day activities and then consider what adjustment could be made.
 Then the employer should consider if the adjustments are reasonable.

 For example, suppose a candidate with a severe visual impairment applied for the role of bus driver.
-His or her disability would mean that they could not carry out the central function of the job, and their application could lawfully be rejected on this basis even though they would have been treated less favourably than a candidate without a visual impairment.
+Their disability may mean that they could not carry out the central function of the job, in which case their application could lawfully be rejected on this basis, even though they would have been treated less favorably than a candidate without a visual impairment.

 It is, however, important to remember that any justification needs to be both relevant and substantial.
-If a candidate was applying for a job where driving was not necessary, or where a reasonable accommodation could be made to avoid the need for driving (eg by reassigning duties, or utilising public transport), then no such justification could be made.
+If a candidate was applying for a job where driving was not necessary, or where a reasonable accommodation could be made to avoid the need for driving (e.g., by reassigning duties, or utilizing public transport), then no such justification could be made.

-The concept of justification also extends to the use of tests.
+The concept of justification also extends to the use of psychometric assessments.
 The employer should be able to demonstrate that:

-- The skill or attribute being tested is essential to the job.
+- The skill or attribute being assessed is essential to the job.
 This would usually be demonstrated by job analysis.

-- The disabled person could not perform the job well by way of a reasonable adjustment which in turn rendered this skill or attribute irrelevant.
+- The person with the disability could not perform the job well by way of a reasonable adjustment which in turn rendered this skill or attribute irrelevant.

-- The test is a valid measure of the relevant skill or attribute – as it applies to the content and nature of the job after any reasonable adjustment to the job.
+- The assessment is a valid measure of the relevant skill or attribute—as it applies to the content and nature of the job after any reasonable adjustment to the job.

-In general, a test used in selection should not require an applicant to do things that they would not need to do in the job, otherwise a disability might diminish someone’s test performance even though they could do the job perfectly well.
+In general, an assessment used in selection should not require an applicant to do things that they would not need to do in the job, otherwise a disability might diminish someone’s test performance even though they could do the job perfectly well.

-“Our selection day includes some psychometric tests, which will involve taking tests at a computer.
-Please outline below any special needs you would have if you are invited to attend.”
+“Our selection process includes several online computer-based tests and assessments.
+Please outline below any specific needs you will have if you are invited to complete these.”

-“Our selection day includes some psychometric tests, which will involve paper and pencil tests and the manipulation and assimilation of information from several sources .
-Please outline below any special needs you would have if you are invited to attend.”
+“Our selection day includes timed paper and pencil tests that will involve the manipulation and assimilation of information from several documents and the recording of your answers on an answer sheet.
+Please outline below any specific needs you will have if you are invited to attend.”

-Clearly an employer cannot be expected to make adjustments for a disabled person if they are genuinely unaware of the person’s disability and could not reasonably be expected to know, and applicants will only be protected under the Act if they have told the employer in advance about their disability and needs.
 An important point, however, is that if any ‘agent’ of the employer is aware of the disability then the Act does apply.
-Given that disability can be a sensitive area, an individual may choose to inform a company’s occupational health officer of their disability in confidence, who may then need to recommend any necessary adjustments without disclosing the nature of someone’s disability.
+Given that disability can be a sensitive area, an individual may choose to inform a company’s occupational health officer of their disability in confidence, who may then need (after consultation with the individual) to recommend any necessary adjustments without disclosing the nature of someone’s disability.
 Other agents of an employer may include recruitment agencies.

-It is lawful to ask questions relating to reasonable adjustments that would be needed for an assessment.
-It is important to bear in mind, however, that in practice, any information on disability or health obtained by an employer for purposes of making adjustments to recruitment or assessment, should, as far as possible, be held separately.
-Furthermore, it should not form part of the decision-making process about a job offer.
+Whilst it’s generally unlawful to ask an applicant questions about health or disability unless a job offer has been made, it is lawful to ask questions relating to reasonable adjustments that would be needed for an assessment within a selection process.
+It is important to bear in mind, however, that in practice, any information on disability or health obtained by an employer for purposes of making adjustments to recruitment or assessment should, as far as possible, be held separately, and it should never form part of the decision-making process about a job offer.

-In case of possible discrimination claims later, it is strongly recommended that employers retain all correspondence about individual cases, and make careful notes of any oral discussions.
+In case of possible discrimination claims later, it is strongly recommended that employers retain all correspondence about individual cases and make careful notes (or, with the agreement of those concerned, recordings) of any oral discussions.

 The Equality and Human Rights Commission